Setup

 and -e

-options to avoid possible conflicts with other applications using the same pipe names or folders.
+options to avoid possible conflicts with other applications using the same pipe names.

 During this call: